nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Baseline MIL methods}

-nnMIL was compared against six existing MIL methods: ABMIL (Attention-based MIL)\cite{ilse2018attention}, DSMIL (Dual-stream MIL)\cite{li2021dual}, TransMIL (Transformer-based MIL)\cite{shao2021transmil}, DTFD-MIL (Dual-task Feature Distillation MIL)\cite{zhang2022dtfd}, WIKG-MIL (Weakly-supervised Instance-level Knowledge Graph MIL)\cite{li2024dynamic}, and ILRA-MIL (Iterative low-rank attention)\cite{xiang2023exploring}.
-All baseline methods were implemented using publicly available implementations and trained with identical hyperparameters and data splits to ensure fair comparison\cite{ling2024agent}.
-For these baseline methods that typically use batch size of one, we maintained this configuration; for ABMIL (with nnMIL) that support larger batch sizes, we used batch size 32 to match nnMIL's training configuration.
+nnMIL was compared against seven existing MIL methods: ABMIL (Attention-based MIL)\cite{ilse2018attention}, CLAM (Clustering-constrained Attention Multiple Instance Learning)\cite{lu2021data}, DSMIL (Dual-stream MIL)\cite{li2021dual}, TransMIL (Transformer-based MIL)\cite{shao2021transmil}, DTFD-MIL (Double Tier Feature Distillation MIL)\cite{zhang2022dtfd}, WIKG-MIL (WSI is Knowledge Graph MIL)\cite{li2024dynamic}, and ILRA-MIL (Iterative low-rank attention)\cite{xiang2023exploring}.
+All methods were implemented based on publicly available codebases and trained with identical hyperparameters and data splits to ensure fair comparison\cite{ling2024agent}.
+For those baseline methods that typically use a batch size of one, we reported the results based on the default settings and further evaluated a modified version of the baselines with a simulated batch size of 32 (batch size of 1 and gradient accumulation with 32 steps).
+For ABMIL (with nnMIL) and DSMIL (with nnMIL) that support larger batch sizes, we used batch size 32 to match nnMIL's training configuration.

 \heading{Benchmark datasets}

 We comprehensively evaluated and benchmarked nnMIL using over 35 datasets and nearly 40,000 unique whole-slide images (WSIs) across three major clinical tasks: disease classification and subtyping, molecular biomarker detection, and prognosis prediction.